 It is estimated that approximately 50 million Americans suffer from some form of rheumatic disease.
-Rheumatism can affect patients from all ethnic backgrounds and ages.
+Rheumatism affects patients from all ethnic backgrounds, genders and ages.
 Women are more commonly affected than men in many rheumatic diseases, which leads doctors to believe there may be a hormonal risk factor associated with rheumatic diseases.
 This may apply in particular to rheumatoid arthritis.

-Many rheumatic conditions are more common in patients at or after middle age.
-Though the onset of rheumatoid arthritis has been seen in female patients as young as 30.
-Rheumatic diseases can also affect children in the form of juvenile rheumatoid arthritis (also known as juvenile idiopathic rheumatoid arthritis).
-Children as young as 2 years old can potentially develop rheumatic symptoms.
+Many rheumatic conditions are more common in patients around middle age.
+The onset of rheumatoid arthritis has been seen in adult female patients as young as 30.
+Juvenile rheumatoid arthritis, as the name implies, is RA in children, with cases reported in children as young as 2 years old.

-Because the symptoms of rheumatism can be quite general, it is sometimes difficult to diagnose rheumatic conditions.
-There is a lot of crossover between the different types of rheumatism.
-Doctors must perform thorough physical examinations and ask their patients specific questions about symptoms.
+Because the symptoms of rheumatism can be non-specific, it is sometimes difficult to diagnose rheumatic conditions.
+There is a lot of crossover between the different rheumatic diseases.
+To narrow the list of possible diagnoses, doctors must perform thorough physical examinations and ask their patients specific questions about symptoms.

 Doctors also look at medical history to find any potential genetic link to rheumatic symptoms.
-If doctors feel that a rheumatic condition could be in question, they refer the patient to a rheumatologist for further examination and diagnosis.
+If doctors suspect a rheumatic condition as the cause of a patients symptoms, they may refer the patient to a rheumatologist (or RA specialist) for further examination and diagnosis.

-Depending on what the rheumatologist determines, the patient may be sent for blood tests and imaging scans to help diagnose and possibly rule out certain rheumatic conditions.
+Depending on what the rheumatologist discovers, the patient may be sent for additional blood tests and imaging scans to help diagnose and possibly rule out certain rheumatic conditions.